contaware/docker-lamp2/README.md

 # LAMP2 stack built with Docker Compose

 A Dual LAMP (Linux Apache MySQL PHP) stack environment built using Docker Compose.
 It is meant for local development and not for production usage.
-It consists of:
+It runs simultaneously:

-- PHP
-- Two Apache servers, with two different PHP versions
+- An Apache web server with configurable PHP version and Xdebug support
 - Two database servers, MySQL and MariaDB
 - phpMyAdmin (it's possible to choose between MySQL and MariaDB)